chien12/TYPO3CMS-Guide-FrontendLocalization/Documentation/CharacterSets/Index.rst

 The TYPO3 CMS Core is compatible with UTF-8.

-You might however face the problem that the database field lengths of some extensions must be extended.
+However you might face the problem that the database field lengths of some extensions must be extended.
 For example, each Chinese glyph takes three bytes.
 So if a field is a varchar(10) and an author enters 10 Chinese glyphs only the first 3 glyphs will be stored (since they take up 9 bytes).